quokka-astro/quokka/docs/about.rst

 We reconstruct the energy density and the `reduced flux` :math:`f = F/cE`, in order to maintain the flux-limiting condition :math:`F \le cE` in discontinuous and near-discontinuous radiation flows.

-We find that the use of PPM is sufficient to ensure the correct behavior of the advection terms in the asymptotic diffusion limit, without either needing to modify the Riemann solver or resorting to discontinuous Galerkin methods :cite:`Lowrie_2001`.
+To ensure the correct behavior of the advection terms in the asymptotic diffusion limit :cite:`Lowrie_2001`, we modify the Riemann solver according to :cite:`Skinner_2019`.
 We use the Lorentz-factor local closure of :cite:`Levermore_1984` to compute the variable Eddington tensor.